Pope at Easter prays for killed Kenyan students, decries persecution

 "In hope we entrust to the merciful Lord the framework recently agreed to in Lausanne, that it may be a definitive step toward a more secure and fraternal world," he said.

-(This story corrects number of Egyptian Copts killed to 21, not 22 in paragraph eight)
+(In paragraph eight, corrects number of Egyptian Copts killed to 21, not 22)

 (Reporting By Philip Pullella; Editing by Raissa Kasolowsky)